Set up a data warehouse

 Data warehouses for dummies

-Historically, setting up a data warehouse was a complex task requiring a dedicated team of data engineers.
-However, we live in an era where setting up a cloud data warehouse is a breeze.
+Historically, setting up a data warehouse was a complex task that required a dedicated team of data engineers.
+However, we now live in an era where setting up a cloud data warehouse is a breeze.

 This guide will walk you through the steps to set up a data warehouse for Mitzu.

-The great thing about this guide is that it can serve you in the later stages of your data journey.
+The great thing about this guide is that it will continue to serve you in the later stages of your data journey.

 Step 1.
 Choose a data warehouse solution

-For most companies, we suggest getting started with the simplest solutions:
+For most companies, we recommend starting with one of the simplest solutions:

 - Clickhouse